 Foreclosure Issues in Property Claims and Mortgagees' Interests - Part 1

-By: Steve Smith
+By: Stephen Smith

 Claims involving foreclosures raise special issues both for the property insurer, as well as insureds and lenders.
 In order to help understand how they work, this is the first of a three-part article which will examine the following issues:

 1. The nature of a Mortgagee's interest in an insurance policy;

 2. How the timing of loss and foreclosure can affect coverage;

 3. Basic relevant information in a claim which involves a foreclosure.